alexgreen0606/Learning-Labyrinth/README.md

 ## Development Intent

-This application was developed by my team of student developers as part of my Introduction to Software Engineering class (CS506) at the University of Wisconsin - Madison.
+This application was developed by my team of student developers as part of our Introduction to Software Engineering class (CS506) at the University of Wisconsin - Madison.
 Our team consisted of five developers, with four members focusing on backend development.
 I was solely responsible for developing the frontend using React and Redux.

 For code related to my work, please refer to the `./learning-labyrinth-frontend` directory.